locoframework/loco-rails/README.md

 `loco:install` generator will take care of this automatically.

 ## Doubts

-### Argument: ~~AJAX polling is oldschool.
-"Live" functionality should be accomplished through WebSockets.~~

-**Answer:** ~~Well, guess what - Loco works perfectly fine along with **ActionCable**.
-So if you need an instant functionality somewhere in your app, you can use ActionCable.
-But, in the other parts of an app, where ~1-3 second of latency doesn't matter, Loco works just fine.
-What's more, Loco provides structure for JS assets.
-So, you can structure your ActionCable code even better imo (see *examples* section below).
-It also allows you to do client-side rendering with ActionCable - easly.~~

-~~Personally, I find that sending over and over the same fat chunks of HTML (server-side rendering) is a waste of transfer (on cellular network especially) .
-Don't you think, that sending a template once and pure data only, subsequently (JSON API), is much better solution?
-For your wallet, for sure ;) Of course, Loco doesn't force anything.~~

-~~From here, we can go smoothly to another argument - when transfering another 30kB (jQuery) once and only, becomes pain.~~

 ### Argument: Loco-JS depends on jQuery, but we don't need jQuery, anymore.